codespb/livewire-notifier/readme.md

 $ php artisan livewire-notifier:install
 ```

-Afterwards the package config can be found at `config/livewire-notifier.php` and views – at `resources/views/vendor/livewire-notifier/`.
+Afterwards the package config can be found at `config/livewire-notifier.php` and views at `resources/views/vendor/livewire-notifier/`.

+It's required because of Tailwind config is needed to be extended with new purge paths.

+Otherwise you won't see messages styled properly.

 ## Usage